Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 ### Context

-A [context](YML-Input-Format.md#context-name-conventions) is defined in the `*.csolution.yml` file with `projects:`, `target-types:`, and `build-types:`.
-It identifies a configuration with `project-name`, `built-type`, and `target-type` and is used on various places in the CMSIS-Toolbox.
+A [context](YML-Input-Format.md#context-name-conventions) is defined in the `*.csolution.yml` file by `projects:`, `target-types:`, and `build-types:`.
+It identifies a configuration with `project-name`, `build-type`, and `target-type` and is used on various places in the CMSIS-Toolbox.

-This [context](YML-Input-Format.md#context-name-conventions) refers to the example above and selects the `project: Sample.cproject.yml`, with `build-type: Debug` and `target-type: FRDM-K32L3A6`:
+The following [context](YML-Input-Format.md#context-name-conventions) refers to the example above and selects the `project: Sample.cproject.yml`, with `build-type: Debug` and `target-type: FRDM-K32L3A6`:

 ```txt
 Sample.Debug+FRDM-K32L3A6
 ```

-The [context](YML-Input-Format.md#context-name-conventions) allows to refer each possible build combination that by default uses a different [output directory](#output-directory-structure).
+The [context](YML-Input-Format.md#context-name-conventions) allows to refer to each possible build combination that by default uses a different [output directory](#output-directory-structure).
 A context may be partly specified in many places.

 The [context-set](#working-with-context-set) defines a combination of projects and is useful when an application is composed of [multiple related projects](#project-setup-for-related-projects).
-Using a [context-set](#working-with-context-set) allows to compile the  is defined, that are translated into

 ### Toolchain Agnostic Project